 - 1 ounce yellow mustard

-- 8 slices roasted pork or pork tenderloin
+- 12 ounces roast pork or pork tenderloin

-Generously spread mustard on the inside of each slice then layer 4 slices of Swiss cheese over the mustard.
+- Generously spread mustard on the inside of each of the 8 slices of bread.
+Place 1 slice of Swiss cheese over the mustard on 4 halves.
 Divide the pickles, ham and pork over the Swiss cheese.
 Top with another slice of Swiss cheese and then the top of the remaining bread, butter side up.

-- Preheat a non-stick skillet over medium heat and add the sandwiches.
+- Preheat a non-stick skillet over medium heat then add two sandwiches.
 Reduce the heat slightly and cook until the bottom is lightly browned.
-Carefully turn the sandwich over and "press" the Cuban using a heavy skillet or other clean heat proof pan.
+Carefully turn the sandwich over and "press" the Cuban using a heavy cast iron skillet or foil wrapped bricks.
 Cook until the cheese is melted and both sides are golden brown.
 Repeat with remaining sandwiches.

-I love the occasional sandwich, and especially a meaty one with cheese like this Cuban.
-It’s a nice splurge that completely satisfies, plus it’s so easy to make.
-These are good enough to serve at an informal gathering of friends and the best part is everything can be prepared a head of time.
-Nobody will go away hungry for sure 🙂
+I love the occasional sandwich and especially a meaty one with cheese like this Cuban.
+It’s a nice splurge that completely satisfies, plus it’s easy to make, too.